qiweiyang2018/amcl-implementation-in-ROS/README.md

 unexpected environments, etc, is a quite challenging.
 Accurate estimation of the robot states or poses, which localization aims to accomplish, is critical in decision making under these uncertainty.

 There are several powerful algorithms to estimate the robot location, two of which are covered in this project, Kalman Filter and Monte Carlo Localization.
-ROS community provides packages like AMCL and the Navigation Stack to easily implement these algorithms in Gazebo simulator.
+ROS community provides packages like AMCL and Navigation to allow users to easily implement these algorithms in Gazebo simulator.

 ## 1. Introduction